President Biden on Medal of Honor recipient Alwyn Cashe: ‘A warrior who literally walked through fire for his troops’ - NewsBreak

 “When Tam got it, it was it almost put a smile on my face as sad as the surroundings are because every single kid from the first platoon to the Alpha Company was part of that,” Hathaway said.

-Hathaway was there on the battle field when Cashe was mortally wounded and then in the White House for the ceremony.
+Hathaway was there on the battle field when Cash was mortally wounded and then in the White House for the ceremony.

 He becomes the first African American soldier to receive the Medal of Honor since Vietnam.
 And the only one so honored for heroic actions in Iraq or Afghanistan.